google/zetasql/docs/aggregate_anonymization_functions.md

 # Anonymization aggregate functions

 Anonymization aggregate functions can transform user data into anonymous information.
-This is important if you don't want anyone to identify or re-identify an individual user from the anonymized data.
+This is done in such a way that it is not reasonably likely that anyone with access to the data can identify or re-identify an individual user from the anonymized data.
 Anonymization aggregate functions can only be used with [anonymization-enabled queries][anon-syntax].

 ### ANON_AVG